John Carney (American football): New Orleans Saints (second stint)

-Following the announcement that New Orleans Saints placekicker Garrett Hartley would be suspended the first four games of the 2009 season, Carney returned to New Orleans on August 15 on a one-year contract.
+Following the announcement that New Orleans Saints placekicker Garrett Hartley would be suspended for the first four games of the 2009 season, Carney returned to New Orleans on August 15 on a one-year contract.

 With his start on November 30, he became the sixth player in NFL history to reach 300 career games.
 Carney was waived on December 22, two weeks after Hartley regained the starting job.

 On December 24, 2009, the Saints announced that Carney had been hired as a "kicking consultant", with responsibility for the snap and hold as well as working on kicking with his successor, Hartley.
 The appointment meant that Carney was ineligible to kick for any team for the rest of the 2009 season.
 Carney remained with the Saints in this capacity through the playoffs, and received credit for his role in preparing the comparatively inexperienced Hartley to make a number of critical kicks that helped the Saints win their first Super Bowl.

 Carney started the 2010 season without a team.
 However, after Hartley missed 3 out of 7 field goal attempts during the Saints' first 3 games, including a short kick in overtime that would have won a game against the Atlanta Falcons, the Saints re-signed Carney (while also retaining Hartley) on September 28, 2010.
 The signing made him the oldest active player in the NFL at the age of 46.
 On October 3, 2010, he kicked three field goals in a Saints win against the Carolina Panthers, and became the third oldest player to play in an NFL game (behind only George Blanda and Morten Andersen).
 On October 12, the Saints released Carney for the third time.
 Carney would not sign with another NFL team.
-He, along with George Blanda, is one of two players to play across 4 different decades.
+He became the third NFL player after George Blanda and Jeff Feagles to play across four different decades.